sassoftware/viya4-iac-azure/README.md

 This project helps you to automate the cluster-provisioning phase of SAS Viya deployment.
 To learn about all phases and options of the
 SAS Viya deployment process, see [Getting Started with SAS Viya and Azure Kubernetes Service](https://go.documentation.sas.com/doc/en/itopscdc/v_015/itopscon/n1d7qc4nfr3s5zn103a1qy0kj4l1.htm) in _SAS Viya Operations_.

-Once the cloud resources are provisioned, you can use the tools in [viya4-deployment](https://github.com/sassoftware/viya4-deployment) or the SAS Viya
+Once the cloud resources are provisioned, use the [viya4-deployment](https://github.com/sassoftware/viya4-deployment) project to deploy
-Deployment Operator to deploy SAS Viya in your cloud environment.
+SAS Viya in your cloud environment.
 For more information about SAS Viya requirements and documentation for the deployment process, refer to the [SAS&reg; Viya&reg; IT Operations Guide](https://go.documentation.sas.com/doc/en/itopscdc/default/itopswlcm/home.htm).

 ## Prerequisites